backpacking trip details

 - (Trail Mavens alumnae only): previous Field Notes

-- Optional: lightweight backpacking pillow, earplugs, lightweight sandals for hanging out at our campsite, camera, bandana or Buff to keep sun off your neck, packable backpack to use while hiking, small bottle hand sanitizer
+- Optional: lightweight backpacking pillow, earplugs, camera, bandana or Buff to keep sun off your neck, packable backpack to use while hiking, small bottle hand sanitizer

 - Sleeping bag rated at 30° or colder